Wednesday, August 31, 2011

 “Farming, cow protection and business are the natural work for the vaisyas, and for the sudras there is labor and service to others.”
 Bg 18.44

-Since at this point of history the staunchest jativadis (advocates of casteism) are those who claim to be brahmanas by birth, I put five basic questions for them:
+Since at this point in history the staunchest jativadis (advocates of casteism) are those who claim to be brahmanas by birth, I put five basic questions for them:

-Here we touch the bottom line of the issue: given the high rate of illiteracy in India, it is not a surprise if people lack a minimum knowledge of biology.
-In taxonomy, the living entities are classified according to kingdom, division, class, order, family, genus, and species.
+Here we touch the bottom line of the issue: given the high rate of illiteracy in India, it is not a surprise that a large number of the literate class lacks a minimum knowledge of biology.
+In taxonomy, living entities are classified according to kingdom, division, class, order, family, genus, and species.
 Species is the exact meaning of the word “jati” in Sanskrit, and here it refers to the broad category of beings that can breed.
 A cow is a specie, and a horse is another specie.
 One may spend years trying to breed both of them, but they will never produce offspring.
-The jativadis claim that brahmana is a jati and sudra is another jati, but they fail to explain how they can have children without any difficulty.
-In this way they also fail to pass even the primary school exam in science.
+Jativadis claim that brahmana is a jati and sudra is another jati, but they fail to explain how they can have children without any difficulty.
+In this way, they also fail to pass even the primary school exam in science.
 It is also remarkable that the same scriptures that state that the brahmanas are descendents of the seven great rsis also state that these same rsis are also the fathers of the ksatriyas, vaisyas, and sudras.
 There is not a single genetic trait that could possibly distinguish any caste from another.
 We also see people from different ethnic groups in the same caste, sub-caste, and gotras.

 2. IF ONE IS BORN A BRAHMANA, WHAT IS THE NEED OF SAMSKARAS?

 Let us recap their slogan: “Brahmana is a jati, and sudra is another jati.
 One is born brahmana, and one is born sudra.”
 But when we analyze the concept of specie again, we see that a cow is born a cow; she does not need to do anything to become a cow, or even a better cow.
 A horse is born a horse; he does not need to do anything to become a horse, or even a better horse.
-However, the scriptures state again and again that one should receive the proper samskaras within the proper time in order to be a brahmana, otherwise one is not different than an outcaste.
-Manu, for example, declares that the age limit for receiving the upanayana samskara is sixteen for brahmanas, twenty two for ksatriyas, and twenty four for vaisyas.
+However, the scriptures state again and again that one should receive the proper samskaras within the proper time in order to be a brahmana, otherwise one is not different from an outcast.
+Manu, for example, declares that the age limit for receiving the upanayana samskara is sixteen for brahmanas, twenty-two for ksatriyas, and twenty-four for vaisyas.
 What happens to those who did not receive it within this period?

 ata urdhvam trayo ’pyete yatha-kalam asamskrtah |